Flyy-y/bot_kette/README.md

   - Example: With `"thanks": {"answer": "you're welcome", "on": "always"}`, the message "thanks for your help" will trigger the response, but "thanksgiving" will not

 The bot only checks for whole words, so partial matches like "jouir" will not trigger the "oui" response.

+### Accent Handling

+The bot automatically removes accents from words before matching:

+- Accented characters are normalized to their non-accented equivalents
+- For example, "ça" will match "ca" and vice versa
+- This works for all matching modes (always, startsWith, endsWith)
+- Example: With `"ca": {"answer": "lope", "on": "always"}`, the message "ça va bien" will trigger the response

 ## Testing